HTTPArchive/httparchive.org/docs/guided_tour_summary_pages_requests.md

 This resultset has 6863 rows, which is easier to work with.
 Let's export it to Google Sheets and then see what we can learn from it.

-In Google Sheets, we can creat a pivot table to cross tabulate the results.
+In Google Sheets, we can create a pivot table to cross tabulate the results.
 For example we can look at the Largest Image % vs the Image Weight Bin by using `largestImgKBPercent` as the rows, `imageweightbin` as the columns, and `pages` as the values.
-Now instead of 6863 rows, we have 100 rows and a large number of colums.
-We can also limit the number of columns using a filter, and in this example I've configured a filter on imageweightbin so that we're looking at pages with less than 5MB of images (this accounts for 90% of sites in the HTTPArchive that load images).
+Now instead of 6863 rows, we have 100 rows and a large number of columns.
+We can also limit the number of columns using a filter, and in this example I've configured a filter on imageweightbin so that we're looking at pages with less than 5MB of images (this accounts for 90% of sites in the HTTP Archive that load images).

 ![example results](./images/guided_tour_summary_requests_pages_join_example6.jpg)